eacton/CAGEF/Lesson_5/Lesson_5.md

 ##One-way analysis of variance (ANOVA)

 In the analysis of variance (ANOVA) independent variables are categorical (factors) rather than continuous.
+This allows us to ask the the question:

-Does the genetic factor rs174548 have an effect on cholesterol levels?
+__Does the genetic factor rs174548 have an effect on cholesterol levels?__

+Our categorical example is represented by $\alpha$. $i$ represents the levels of our factor.

 _Expression:_